|2006 Deer Valley Wolverines|

 |2010 Iowa LumberKings|

 Beating long odds for a 26th round selection in the Draft, the Mariners saw potential and promoted Stanton for the 2011 season to the thin air of the Class A+ High Desert Mavericks in the California League.
-Known as the best hitters park in all of US Minor League Baseball, Clear Channel Stadium allows more than 10 runs and 3 home runs each game.
+Known as the best hitters park in all of US Minor League Baseball, Clear Channel Stadium gives batters a 23% boost playing there, and pitchers ERA's and home runs are inflated by the same 23% factor.
 Taylor nevertheless bested the park, starting in 11 games striking out 45 while walking only 13 batters and was third among team starters with a 5.65 ERA.
 That performance earned him a call-up to the Double AA Jackson Generals of the Southern League where he posted a solid 4.35 ERA getting into 22 games mostly in middle-inning short relief, striking out 31 and walking 16.
 For the season Stanton compiled a combined 5-9 record, earned 2 saves, and delivered a 5.08 ERA over 117 innings pitched, striking out 76 hitters while walking 29.

 |Routine Putout - High Desert Mavs in 2012|